Updated: 3 days ago

 In a sauce pot, bring 1 inch of water to a slow gentle boil.

 Carefully, using a pair of tongs, place the eggs into the water.

-Cover and let the eggs steam for exactly 6 mins.
+Cover and let the eggs cook for exactly 6 mins.

 Remove from heat and immediately place the eggs under running water.